 A pallet of every conceivable color flourishes on the tip of nature’s brush.
 Humans call them wildflowers.
 They have hundreds of secret languages.
-Giant trilliums converse in mottled cuneiform characters, mysterious hieroglyphs daubed mauve on thick leaves; morning glories announce the day in soft trumpets, while beside them, fiercely blazing Indian paintbrushes stand in companies, readying for the day ahead, their claret petals warmed with the new wine of the year.
+Trilliums converse in mottled cuneiform characters, mysterious mauve hieroglyphs daubed on thick leaves; morning glories announce the day with their trumpets, while beside them, fiercely blazing Indian paintbrushes stand in companies, readying for the day ahead, their claret petals warmed with the new wine of the year.

-In ravines, the dazzling poppies that graced California with the nickname “Land of Fire” drink sunshine from golden cups.
-Lupine hearkens to her namesake, her purple wolf claws scraping at the sky.
-The absurdly named white ramping fury, his petals like black tipped worms, chatters with ingenious Hendersoni shooting stars, both proud of their sultry forms, somewhere caught between maroon dart and birds of paradise.
+In ravines, the dazzling poppies that graced California with the nickname the “Land of Fire” drink sunshine from their golden cups.
+Lupine hearkens to her namesake, purple wolf claws scraping at the sky.
+The absurdly named white ramping fury, petals like black tipped worms, chatters with Hendersoni shooting stars, both proud of their sultry forms, somewhere caught between a maroon dart and a bird of paradise.

 My imagination blossoms with the discovery of every new being; every new relation enriches what it means to be human.
 The stories flood in.

 A million budding questions linger on my lips.
 Why is only half the maple tree covered with feathery moss?
-How did this soft twig perfectly pierce the center a leaf held aloft in the air?
-How could this vine have curled itself impossibly around a huckleberry tree and the tree have absorbed it like an amorous lover?
-And I sit in wonder at how the tiny mohawked titmice that live in the apple tree on my porch gain the courage to defend their turf so fiercely, every morning attacking the gigantic, muscly squirrels that slink in to steal at their food supply.
+How did this soft twig perfectly pierce the center a leaf?
+How did this vine curl itself impossibly around a huckleberry tree and the tree absorb as an amorous lover?
+I sit in wonder at how the tiny mohawked titmice on my porch summon the courage to defend their turf so fiercely, every morning attacking the gigantic muscly squirrels that slink in to steal at their food supply.
 I grin, giving new meaning to the term pecking order.
 Dazzling irises in purple speckled gowns watch all this ruckus unfurl with quiet stately charm, holding a sylvan court on the forest floor.

-Every element of the landscape begins to weave into my own story of coming to place.
+Every element of the landscape begins to weave into my own story.
 I feel my senses and animal nature expanding.
 Crow, woodpecker, honeybee, coyote, newt, granite, acorn, fire, alabaster glow, sagebrush and my own salty tears.
 All have their place here in this ecology.

 I begin to understand what it could mean to become the intelligence of the world, an extension of a living landscape, synapses and soul patterning through relation and reverence.

-If the richness of human imagination is dependent on and emerges from the richness of a biodiverse landscape, then today’s exponential disappearance of that landscape and its forms of life is also an exponential loss of all the ways we can read and understand ourselves and all of life through it.
-New generations will have a distinctly impoverished new baseline from which to start up from.
+If the richness of human imagination is dependent on and emerges from the richness of a biodiverse landscape, then today’s exponential disappearance of that landscape and its residents is also an exponential loss of all the ways we can read and understand ourselves and all of life through them.
+New generations will have a distinctly impoverished baseline from which to know the world from.

-The stories are being lost and stories matter.
+Simply said — the stories are being lost and the stories matter.
 Stories build and destroy civilizations.
-They are the dark matter that fills the space between what we believe and what we do; the grey zone that leads us towards great beauty and great insanity.
+They are the dark matter that fills the space between what we believe and what we do; the grey zone that leads us towards great beauty or great insanity.